coderbeez/qwerty/README.md

 **Name**

-Qwerty was chosen as it would be memorable for the target audience of coding students.
+Qwerty was chosen as a memorable name for the target audience of coding students.

 **Navigation**